Mike Markkula: Apple

-Steve Wozniak, who designed the first two Apple computers, credits Markkula for the success of Apple more than himself.
+Wozniak, who designed the first two Apple computers, credits Markkula for the success of Apple more than himself.

 Jeffrey Nordling portrayed him in the 1999 TNT film Pirates of Silicon Valley.
 Dermot Mulroney later portrayed him in the 2013 film Jobs.

-After Apple
+Post Apple

 After he retired from Apple, he went on to work at Echelon Corporation, ACM Aviation, San Jose Jet Center and Rana Creek Habitat Restoration and to endow the Markkula Center for Applied Ethics at Santa Clara University, where he chaired the board.
 Markkula was also on the board of trustees of Santa Clara University from 2003 to 2009.

 Markkula was an investor in Crowd Technologies, a startup developing a web application called Piqqem that applies the wisdom of crowds to stock market predictions.
 He is an investor in Scotland-based LiveCode Ltd.

+Markkula owned the Rana Creek Ranch from 1982 to 2023.
+In July 2023, he sold his 14,000-acre Rana Creek Ranch in Carmel Valley (Monterey County) to The Wildlands Conservancy for $35 million.